We’ve all been there, standing in the airport, checking the departures board, and then boom. Canceled. Just like that, your plans are a mess.

 But if they can’t rebook you or you don’t want the alternative they offer, they have to give you a full refund.

 Sometimes, the airline’s next available flight won’t get you where you need to be on time.
 In that case, some airlines will try to book you on a partner airline instead.
-The ones that currently offer this option include:

 If you find yourself in this situation, you can ask the airline representative if they can switch you to another carrier that can get you to your destination sooner.